C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

   - conversion from analogue to digital
 requirements: Fast WIFI connection, scissors and paper
 outcomes:
  - Understand how the process works of selection, digitization and online publishing of newspapers
  - Understand what changes occur when newspapers are turned from paper to digital files
  - Understand what the affordances are of online access to massive amounts of digitized newspapers
 documents:
  - tom-tryniski
+ - interface-luxembourgensia
 order: 6
 ---
 Newspapers have become an important media since the 19th century and offer valuable information about events and opinions in our past and present societies.
 The massive digitization of newspapers, ongoing in many (national) libraries, holds the promise a bonanza of data for historical research.
 However, in the process of creating online access to digitized newspaper, choices are made and changes occur that affect the informational and artefactual value of a source, and which historians should be able to identify and understand.
 What appears on your screen at home, is quite different from what you can hold in your hand in the archive.